beyond-sharepoint/sp-lookout/README.md

 >Note: If deploying the HostWebProxy to the root site collection, personal site or a self-service created site, the Custom Script tenant setting must be enabled.
 For more information, see http://go.microsoft.com/fwlink/?LinkId=397546

+>Note: When using a mobile (iOS or Android) Device, the HostWebProxy must be deployed to a site that has the 'Mobile Browser View' feature disabled.

 Host locally/develop:
 ---